My Israel

 My Israel (ישראל שלי, Yisra'el Sheli) is an Israeli right-wing extra-parliamentary movement.

 History

 The movement was founded in early 2010 by Ayelet Shaked (Note: Later a right-wing politician, who became Minister of Justice in Netanyahu's coalition government in 2015.) and Naftali Bennett, (Note: Who became the 13th Prime Minister of Israel in 2021) then leader of the Yesha Council, representing settlers.
 The pair had previously worked together in Benjamin Netanyahu's office, and both later became right-wing politicians in the Knesset under PM Netanyahu.

 In May 2011, the movement began opening branches throughout the country.
-In July, branches were opened in Haifa, Natanya, Ra'anana, Tiberias, El'ad, Beersheba, Giv'at Shmuel, Rishon LeZion and Kiryat Bialik.
+In July, branches were opened in Haifa, Netanya, Ra'anana, Tiberias, El'ad, Beersheba, Giv'at Shmuel, Rishon LeZion and Kiryat Bialik.

 In September 2014, the movement was registered as a nonprofit organization run by Sarah Haetzni-Cohen.

 Description

 The My Israel website (archived 2023; Google translate from Hebrew) states: "My Israel is an activist Zionist movement, which works with the aim of bringing to the public agenda issues that are at the forefront of the Zionist vision and action, in order to strengthen the Jewish and democratic identity of the country."

 The movement cooperates with the Yesha Council in the fields of logistics and PR.
 It deals with public relations across the internet, and especially on social networks, but also arranges protests and demonstrations against alleged anti-Zionist activity in society and the media.

 As of October 2024, the group's Facebook page had 194,000 likes and 232,000 followers.